-$^{^{157}}$ Adjustable Block Program projects in the Traditional Community Solar and Public Schools categories pay for RECs over the life of the contract and are this structured more similarly to utility-scale REC delivery contracts.
+167 Adjustable Block Program projects in the Traditional Community Solar and Public Schools categories pay for RECs over the life of the contract and are this structured more similarly to utility-scale REC delivery contracts.

-To see how deviations from the Base Case load forecasts may affect available RPS budgets, the IPA conducted a comparative analysis of the RPS Budget based on the Base Case, High Case, and Low Case.
+Case.
 Load forecast data for Ameren Illinois and ComEd were used for this analysis.
-The RPS Budget for each utility, for each load case, is based on the product of the Applicable Load for a given year and the cost cap rate shown in Figure 3-8.158 For each utility, the impact of the High Case and Low Case is the difference between the RPS budget for each case and the RPS Budget for the Base Case.
+The RPS Budget for each utility, for each load case, is based on the product of the Applicable Load for a given year and the cost cap rate shown in Figure 3-8.
+168 For each utility, the impact of the High Case and Low Case is the difference between the RPS budget for each case and the RPS Budget for the Base Case.
 The total is the sum of the differences for these utilities.